otrv4/otrv4/otrv4.md

 SMP in version 4 shares the same TLVs and flow as SMP in OTRv3 with the following exceptions.

+(TODO: in the below, why don't we just use message 1, instead of 1Q?)
 In OTRv3, SMP Message 1 is used when a user does not specify an SMP question.
 SMP Message 1Q is used when they do.
 OTRv4 is simplified to use only SMP Message 1Q for both cases.
 When a question is not present, the user specified question